Geeksltd/Zebble.Billing/README.md

 }
 ```

-`Catalog`: This is the sample as the `Catalog.json` file we've talked about it ealier.
+`Catalog`: This is the sample as the `Catalog.json` file we've talked about it earlier.

 `DbContext`: The connection string used in both `Zebble.Billing.Server.EntityFramework` and `Zebble.Billing.Server.Voucher.EntityFramework` packages.